 With NHLBI funding, Dr. Cheng (Department of Family and Community Medicine) has pursued a research program related to the development of prehypertension and progression to cardiovascular disease.
 The research has focused on the role of inflammatory markers, sleep, and insulin resistance, and has also studied various measures of capillary and endothelial dysfunction, among young adults without overt clinical symptoms or disease.
 Dr. Daskalakis has been a key collaborator in these research efforts.

 Other Clinical Science

 Dr. Scott Waldman (Department of Pharmacology and Experimental Therapeutics) has had two NCI-funded multi-center studies to determine the potential utility of a biomarker, guanylyl cyclase C (GCC), for the clinical staging of patients with colorectal cancer.
 Among the study's goals were the definition of the specificity of expression of GCC in human tissues (including primary and metastatic tumors) and the comparison of staging via GCC RT-PCR to staging via conventional histopathology in terms of the patients' clinical outcomes.
-Dr. Hyslop has been deeply involved in these studies, conducting both methodological and collaborative work.

 For grant development, scientific collaboration, or consults, please contact any of the faculty (e-mail links provided).